 The cost of finding and working with your average lawyer might add up to hundreds of dollars or thousands, if the situation is complex.
 To write your free document using Rocket Lawyer, please follow the instructions that are given.
 You may also have an attorney in our On Call network review it once you have produced it.

 Alongside your Kentucky Lease Agreement, you will discover a series of instructions that you'll need to follow to finalize your document.
-You also may take any of the following actions with your document: editing it, printing it, getting digital signatures via RocketSign®, and/or downloading it as a Word or PDF file.
+You also may take any of the following actions with your document: editing it, printing it, getting electronic signatures via RocketSign®, and/or downloading it as a Word or PDF file.
 Finally, all signers should get copies of the final agreement.
 You may also wish to check out the other landlord-tenant documents in our library.

 The law can change over time.
 If you have any particular concerns or questions related to Kentucky rental laws, you can always talk to a lawyer.
 Having an attorney look over your agreement might take a lot of time on your own.
 An easier approach might be through attorney services at Rocket Lawyer.
 Rocket Lawyer Premium members can request a contract review from an experienced attorney or pose additional questions.
 As a property owner or manager, you can be confident that Rocket Lawyer is by your side.